 We do not have employment agreements with any of our named executive officers.
 Upon commencement of employment, each named executive officer received an offer letter outlining the initial terms of employment, including base salary and cash incentive compensation.
-None of these terms affected compensation paid to our named executive officers in 2015 and will not affect compensation paid in future years.
+None of these terms affected compensation paid to our named executive officers in 2016 and will not affect compensation paid in future years.

-Each of the named executive officers has agreed, pursuant to his or her Class A restricted stock award agreements, to certain restrictive covenants, including agreements not to compete with Artisan, or solicit Artisan clients and employees, for one year after he or she ceases to be employed by Artisan.
+Each of the named executive officers has agreed, pursuant to his or her Class A restricted stock award agreements, to certain restrictive covenants, including agreements not to compete with the Company, or solicit clients and employees, for one year after he or she ceases to be employed by the Company.
 The enforceability of the restrictive covenants may be limited depending on the particular facts and circumstances.